sunil-sandhu/thefa-technical-test/README.md

-### Useful resources
+# Squad Selector

+### Build your own England squad from a pool of eligible players.

+#### Built with:

+- React
+- Redux
+- Node.js
+- Express
-- hosting a site on GCP: https://cloud.google.com/appengine/docs/standard/nodejs/building-app
+- Running on GCP

-Things I would have done if the task allowed for more time.
+#### Things I would have done if the task allowed for more time.

 - Add TypeScript
 - Include player statistics (at both national and club level)